ahmetaa/zemberek-nlp/README.md

 Zemberek-NLP
 ============

-**!!!!
-Important Notice: I have stopped working with the project regulary.
-Feel free to fork the project !!!!**

 Here is the the new home of the Zemberek project.
 Zemberek-NLP is a Natural Language Processing library.
 Some modules are specifically developed for Turkish language.